I am so grateful for all the amazing opportunities that Imperial gives you here."

 - project work

-The method of assessment will vary depending on which course your son/daughter is taking, but will comprise one or more of the following:
+Assessment methods vary by course but will comprise one or more of the following:

 - open book or take away exams

 - computer-based exams

 - group and/or individual projects